kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Concept Type

-A Type is an ontological element that represents something that can have instances, and is extended into the following types:
+A Type is a schema element that represents something that can have instances, and is extended into the following types:
 -  Entity Types
 -  Relation Types
 -  Role Types